Staff

 Our Church service volunteers provide for ongoing support to worship, church activities, ongoing congregation needs, and hospitality at church events.
 Our church could not function without the help of these precious volunteers.

-- Visitation Ministry -Ralph, Dabrielle, Doug, Judy J., Roman, Kathy D., Shelley J.
+Visitation Ministry - Dabrielle, Doug, Judy J., Roman, Kathy D., Shelley J.

-- Prayer Team - Sheila, Gene, Judy J., Karen, Ralph, Shelley J., Shelley S.
+Prayer Team - Sheila, Gene, Judy J., Karen, Shelley J., Shelley S.

 Building and Grounds Volunteers